DanOlner/randomNetworkDistancer/README.md

 Using R to find and save random routes in a given shapefile using Google's distance matrix API.
 It will output a CSV containing origin/destination details, the road network distance between them and the time taken to travel, according to Google.
+Each CSV is date/time-stamped in the filename so they won't overwrite each other.

 Read [Google's distance matrix API page](https://developers.google.com/maps/documentation/distancematrix/) for full details of how it works.
 You can only get a maximum of 2500 routes per day without paying them.